SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/setting_up_your_own_grid.en.md

 #### Specifying the port

 The default TCP/IP port used by the hub is 4444.
-If you need to change the port please use above mentioned configurations
+If you need to change the port please use above mentioned configurations.

 ## Troubleshooting

 ### Using Log file
-For advance troubleshooting you can specify log file to log system messages.
+For advanced troubleshooting you can specify a log file to log system messages.
-For that start Selenium GRID hub or node with -log argument.
-Please see the below example
+Start Selenium GRID hub or node with -log argument.
+Please see the below example:

 ```shell
 java -jar selenium-server-standalone.jar -role hub -log log.txt
 ```

-Use your favorite text editor to open log file (log.txt in above example) to find "ERROR" logs if you get issues.
+Use your favorite text editor to open log file (log.txt in the example above) to find "ERROR" logs if you get issues.

 ### Using `-debug` argument

-Also you can use `-debug` argument to print debug logs on console.
+Also you can use `-debug` argument to print debug logs to console.
-For that start Selenium Grid Hub or Node with `-debug` argument.
-Please see the below example
+Start Selenium Grid Hub or Node with `-debug` argument.
+Please see the below example:

 ```shell
 java -jar selenium-server-standalone.jar -role hub -debug